jeansung/SumPlusPlus/README.md

 ## Current State of the Project

-Right now: Language implementation & design with a prototype coming soon.
+Right now: Pre - prototype phase

+Like to the video of the run through of the current program

 [Click here](https://drive.google.com/open?id=0B9z84Or5GzOnckhVZ0VnMTdVaFk&authuser=0) for the pre-prototype mockup.